 Full mouth dental implants are the most secure and durable option for replacing missing teeth, but they’re also the most expensive option.
 If you’re less flexible on cost, your dentist may recommend an implant-retained denture for the lower arch of teeth and a suction denture for the upper arch.
 Alternatively, you may be recommended implant-retained dentures for both arches.

-Fixed dental implant bridges (a.k.a. full mouth dental implants) are considered the gold standard for replacing missing teeth in a healthy individual.
-Unlike implant-retained dentures, fixed dental implant bridges stay in place permanently and only need to be removed for professional cleaning appointments or replacement.
+All-On-4® dental implants (also known as full mouth dental implants) are considered the gold standard for replacing missing teeth in a healthy individual.
+Unlike implant-retained dentures, All-On-4® implant bridges stay in place permanently and only need to be removed for professional cleaning appointments or replacement.

 An implant is a titanium screw that replaces the root or non-visible part of your tooth in the same way a dental crown replaces the visible part of a tooth.
 The implant lies under the gum line and is embedded in the jaw bone offering additional support to an artificial tooth.
 Rather than using one implant per tooth, fixed dental implant bridges can replace a partial or full arch using 4 to 6 dental implants.

 Once All-On-4® dental implants are placed, they are left to osseo-integrate with the jaw bone.
 This healing process can take between 3 to 6 months (or longer if a bone grafting procedure is required).
 Once the implants are well integrated, abutments are screwed onto the implants and connected to prosthetic teeth.

 With a good oral hygiene routine and regular check-ups, All-On-4® dental implants can last a lifetime while the prosthetic teeth attached to those implants may last anywhere between 5 to 15 years depending on the tooth materials used, the biting forces of the patient and how well they are cared for.

 Cost: $3000 - $5000 for a 3-unit bridge